 Below are some examples of the projects recently undertaken by the International Human Rights Clinic.
+Descriptions of Clinic projects undertaken in partnership with the Avon Global Center for Women and Justice are available on the Avon Global Center website.
 Please contact us if you would like further information on these projects.

 The report, "Promoting Clinical Legal Education in India: A Case Study of the Citizen Participation Clinic" is the product of a unique collaboration between the Good Rural Governance and Citizen Participation Clinic at Jindal Global Law School and the Cornell International Human Rights Clinic at Cornell Law School.
 Students at Jindal and Cornell participated in a joint clinic by videoconference from January to May, 2012 and prepared this report.
 The Report points out that most law schools in India lack robust clinical legal education programs.
 Clinical legal education is essential to preparing law students to practice law effectively and promoting access to justice for marginalized groups.
 The report recommends that law schools mandate that trained faculty directly supervise students undertaking legal work, provide credit to students who engage in legal aid services, and ensure low student-teacher ratios.
 Additionally, the report recommends that the Bar Council repeal its prohibition against professors and students practicing law before courts in India.
 The report describes the key features of the Citizen Participation Clinic, which aims to address the disconnect between the Indian Constitution's promise for a dignified life for every citizen and the reality of undignified human existence for the majority of the population, particularly in rural India.
 That Clinic is one important example of a successful clinical model that can be adopted by other law schools in India to engage with their neighboring communities and to train law students in important lawyering skills.